What is JOMO?

 Of course, FOMO isn’t a black and white issue.
 It can be a tool for motivation to keep in touch with friends, as Rav Sekhon, an integrative counsellor with more than 10 years of experience, points out.

-And it’s a common experience, with a study published in the journal Computers in Human Behaviour finding that three in four adults have experienced the phenomenon.
-In fact, FOMO is becoming such a concern that in September, after conducting a study into the pressure people feel from their phones to be ever-present, Google announced in a blog post entitled ‘The search for JOMO’, that it was looking into ways that it could help “facilitate disconnection”, with app timers and reduced notifications.
+And it’s a common experience, with a study published in the journal Computers in Human Behaviour finding that 3 in 4 adults have experienced the phenomenon.
+In fact, FOMO is becoming such a concern that in 2018, after conducting a study into the pressure people feel from their phones to be ever-present, Google announced in a blog post entitled ‘The search for JOMO’ that it was looking into ways that it could help “facilitate disconnection”, with app timers and reduced notifications.

 And it’s something we all need to work on.